-Pay-Fix ed Intere est Rate
+Pay Fixed Interest Rate

-(in millions) Swaps S С aps T otal
+(in millions) Swaps Caps Total

-Balance at January 1, 2016 \$ - \$ 310 \$ 310
+Balance at January 1, 2017 \$ 200 \$ 170 \$ 370

-Additions 2 200 - 200
+Additions 50 75 125

-Maturities/amortizations - (140) (140)
+Maturities/amortizations - (50) (50)

-Balance at December 31, 2016 \$ 2 200 \$ 170 \$ 370
+Balance at December 31, 2017 \$ 250 \$ 195 \$ 445

 Liquidity Risk Management

 The bank's liquidity risk management practices ensure the district's ability to meet its financial obligations.
 These obligations include the repayment of Systemwide debt securities as they mature, the ability to fund new and existing loan and other funding commitments, and the ability to fund operations in a cost-effective manner.
 A primary objective of liquidity risk management is to plan for unanticipated changes in the capital markets.